 - Hotel Bellmen: A baggage handling tip for two pieces of luggage per person is included in your tour for all hotels shown on your itinerary, unless otherwise stated

 You will be provided with travel documents for your tour via email or fax.
 The document will be your tour itinerary and will be the only document you receive.
 Please keep this document with you at all times, not in your luggage.
 Gray Line Alaska has gone voucherless, meaning, with the exception of a few services, you will not be issued or need a voucher for tour services.
 Your itinerary will list your day-by-day services.
 You will be listed on a manifest for each service.
 To receive service, you only need to give your name and in some cases show ID.
 In each city you will receive a welcome envelope with your room information, any tickets for sightseeing tours in that location included in your itinerary, and luggage tags for your next destination, if needed.

 Meals are not included, unless specifically stated in your itinerary.
+Select meals are included with our Alaska escorted tours.
 Due to the remote location and limited menus at many of the meal stops, as well as unexpected delays, we recommend guests with special dietary requirements make arrangements to bring along some food to meet their special needs.
 Most hotels can prepare a box lunch for you if requested the day prior to departure.

 Reconfirming Your Airline Reservation

 Since arrival and departure times are subject to last minute changes by the airlines, we recommend that you call your airline(s) 24 hours before your flight departure to verify the flight number and arrival and departure times shown on your air schedule.
 Also please remember to reconfirm all flights booked directly with the airline by either you or your travel agent.
 Gray Line Alaska cannot accept or confirm seat assignment requests.
 However, your travel agent may assist with these arrangements once you have received your flight schedule.